-GR: 10,11,12, One-half year, Credit: .5
+GR: 10.
+11. 12.
+One-half vear.
+Credit: .5

-PREREQUISITE: Completions of Foundations of Art and Ceramics I
+PREREQUISITE: Completions of Foundations of Art I and Ceramics I.

-This elective course provides an in depth look at the properties of clay, an introduction to the potter's wheel, and exploration of advanced hand-building techniques.
+This elective course provides an in depth look at the properties of clay, an introduction to the potter's wheel. and exploration of advanced hand-building techniques.
 Students will be creating both functional potter and nonfunctional sculpture.
 Students will continue to explore surface applications.
 Emphasis will be placed on individuality, creativity, and craftsmanship.
 You will be expected to complete a large body of related work.
 You much have earned a C or better in each of the nine weeks of ceramics I to take this class.

-ART331 ADVANCED STUDIO ART
+RT331 ADVANCED STUDIO ART

-GR: 10,11,12, One year (grade weighted), Credit: 1

-PREREQUISITE: Completion of Foundations of Art, 3-D Studio Art, Painting, Drawing & Ceramics I. Students will have an opportunity to work in depth with areas of special interest and prepare a portfolio of artwork as an expression of high school art achievement.
+GR: 11, 12, One year (grade weighted), Credit: 1 PREREQUISITE: Completion of Foundations of Art, Foundations of Art II, Painting, Drawing & Ceramics I. Students will have an opportunity to work in depth with areas of special interest and prepare a portfolio of artwork as an expression of high school art achievement.
 Emphasis will be placed on the student's ability to initiate, explore, and resolve ideas in a series of works, which are evidence of growth, and the capacity to bring work to completion.
-This can be taken as a yearlong course.
+This can be taken as a yearlong course